alesegdia/secs/doc/SPECS.md

 ### 5.2.
 System notification

-Systems will have a bitset to keep track of which entities are present in it, and which not.
-Also, each system will have of the processed entities.
+Systems will have a bitset to query which entities are present in the system and which not quickly.
+Also, each system will keep track of the processed entities.
 Systems will be notified about the following operations:

 * Entity addition: if the system accepts the entity, the system will mark it as active in the entity bitset, and add it to the processing list.